rancher/community-catalog/templates/apache-guacamole/0/README.md

 This service uses the official Apache [http://guacamole.incubator.apache.org](https://hub.docker.com/r/glyptodon/guacamole/) Guacamole image.
 It also uses the official MariaDB image as its backend.
 Health checks are enabled on all services.
-## Prerequisites
-You must have the Rancher-NFS storage driver set up.
-This is required for persistent SQL storage, otherwise all users and connection settings will be reset on every container move.

 ## How to use